 7. Things Seem To Be Slowing Down

-If your relationship has been trucking right along, but now feels stagnant, Davis tells me it may be time to evaluate what's going on.
+If your relationship had been trucking right along, but now feels stagnant, Davis says it may be time to evaluate what's going on.
 Is your excitement and passion dwindling?
 Do you feel "meh" about the future?
-If this sounds familiar, ask yourself if this is just a lull or if you're prefer to move on.
+If this sounds familiar, ask yourself if this is just a lull or if you'd prefer to move on.

 9. Your Timelines Have Passed

 If you want to get married, and thought you'd have done so by now, it's more than fair to move on to someone who wants the same things, and is on a similar timeline.

 "More than ever before it's important to put your own boundaries and timelines in place if it's important to you to get married," relationship expert Stef Safran, tells Bustle, and this can be especially true if you plan on having kids.

 If your partner is aware of your plan and doesn't seem to care, it's probably time to find someone who does so you can start to create the life you want for yourself.